 In 1995, the PRP installed 14 additional monitoring wells and six water measurement devices in and around the landfill.

 In 1997, the PRP conducted site cleanup activities, including installation of a new cap over the existing landfill cap, construction of three ditches with temporary erosion control matting and installation of an erosion control/turf reinforcement mat on a natural drainage ditch.
 Following the cleanup activities, the PRP conducted air monitoring to confirm that the new landfill cap contained landfill emissions.
 The landfill cap addressed the site’s air, ground water, sediment, soil and surface water contamination.

-The site’s second Five-Year Review, completed in 2007, found that the cleanup remains protective of human health and the environment.
+The site’s third Five-Year Review, completed in 2013, found that the cleanup remains protective of human health and the environment.